• Home

 Bernales S*, Schuck S*, Walter P (2007)

 Rab10 is involved in basolateral transport in polarized MDCK cells.
-Traffic. (abstract)

 Schuck S*, Gerl MJ*, Ang AL, Manninen A, Keller P, Mellman I, Simons K (2007)

-Controversy fuels trafficking of GPI-anchored proteins.
-Journal of Cell Biology.
-Commentary (abstract)
+Controversy fuels trafficking of GPI-anchored proteins (commentary).

 Schuck S, Simons K (2006)

 Detergent-resistant membranes and the use of cholesterol depletion.
 In Cell Biology: A Laboratory Handbook, Volume 2.
 J. E. Celis, editor.
 Elsevier Science, USA.
-Book chapter (full text) Schuck, S., Honsho, M., & Simons, K. (2006)
+Book chapter (full text)

 Generation of single and double knockdowns in polarized epithelial cells by retrovirus-mediated RNA interference.
-Proceedings of the National Academy of Sciences USA. (abstract)

 Schuck S*, Manninen A*, Honsho M, Füllekrug J, Simons K (2004)